Funding Employee Ownership

 - FUNDING BY EMPLOYEES: employees raise funds from their personal resources.
 They may be given incentives to do this by being awarded special shares or additional rights not available to later employees.
 However employees must realise that money can be tied up for a long time.

-- GIFTING SHARES: where the owners, over a period of time, gift shares to employees, thereby saving the company the burden of finance interest and repayments.
+- GIFTING SHARES: where the owners, over a period of time, gift shares to employees, often through an Employee Owned Trust (EOT), thereby saving the company the burden of finance interest and repayments.

 - LOAN FINANCE: borrowing from a third party, such as a bank, can form part of the purchase price.
 Normally the lender will take security for its loan over the company’s assets and will require priority for its money over any other provider of funds.